 Section 5.
 CREDITABLE WAGE INCREASE.
-Wage increases or allowances granted by an employer within three (3) months before the effectivity of this Order shall be credited as compliance herewith.
+Wage increases or allowances granted by an employer within three (3) months before the effectivity of this Order shall be credited as compliance with the prescribed increase set forth herein.
 Where the wage increases or allowances granted are less than that prescribed under this Order, the employer shall pay the difference.